 These caramel brownies (sometimes called Samoas Coconut Caramel Brownies) are so rich, chocolate fudgy, gooey, and delicious.
 They will quickly become the best brownie recipe or easy dessert for a party.

-The first time I ever made these caramel brownies for a party everyone FREAKED OUT because they tasted very close to those Samoa cookies that Girl Scouts sell every year and everyone loves.
+The first time I ever made this caramel brownies recipe for a party everyone FREAKED OUT because they tasted very close to those Samoas Girl Scout cookies that sell every year and everyone loves.

 How to Make Caramel Brownies